Minimal and maximal spectra as the Stone-\v{C}ech compactification: Preliminaries

 Let $R$ be a ring.
 The set of minimal primes of $R$ is denoted by $\Min(R)$ and the set of maximal ideals of $R$ is denoted by $\Max(R)$.
-Note that $\Min(R)$ is not necessarily Zariski quasi-compact.
-The Jacobson radical of $R$ is denoted by $\mathfrak{J}$. \\
+Note that the induced Zariski topology over $\Min(R)$ is not necessarily quasi-compact.
+The Jacobson radical of $R$ is denoted by $\mathfrak{J}$.

 \begin{definition} The Stone-\v{C}ech compactification of a topological space $X$ is the pair $(\beta X, \eta)$ where $\beta X$ is a compact space and $\eta:X\rightarrow\beta X$ is a continuous map such that the following universal property holds.
-For each such pair $(Y,\phi)$, i.e. $Y$ is a compact space and $\phi:X\rightarrow Y$ is a continuous map, then there exists a unique continuous map $\widetilde{\phi}:\beta X\rightarrow Y$ such that $\phi=\widetilde{\phi}\circ\eta$. \\ \end{definition}
+For each such pair $(Y,\phi)$, i.e. $Y$ is a compact space and $\phi:X\rightarrow Y$ is a continuous map, then there exists a unique continuous map $\widetilde{\phi}:\beta X\rightarrow Y$ such that $\phi=\widetilde{\phi}\circ\eta$. \end{definition}